berlinplan/berlinplan.github.io/readme.md

 > <sub> Write a book on inequality, publish it on Amazon, obtain 5-star reviews (each ~4€ on Telegram: "Amazon review DE, Amazon Produkttester, Amazon De tester 2"), and make it a bestseller through the Matthew Effect.
 The Matthew Effect describes a social pattern where initial advantages lead to further advantages, creating a growing disparity between resource-rich and resource-poor individuals (141). </sub>

-## Is freedom for drug dealers acceptable?
+## Can we justify freedom for drug dealers?

 > All societies prohibit drug dealers by law.

 > <sub> Drug abuse: Addiction, Mental Health Disorder, Violence, Societal collapse, high Costs to Social Health, Economy & Family (8).
 Drug users cannot be treated as criminals (169); they suffer from something beyond their control (170).
 There is a £10,000-a-week trade of drug dealers (171). </sub>

-#### Is donating money to charities with funds obtained from drug selling morally justifiable?
+#### Is it morally justifiable to donate drug money to charities?

 > <sub> Pablo Escobar, a Colombian drug lord and leader of the Medellin Cartel, which controlled as much as 80% of international cocaine, helped the community by building schools and sports fields, donating vast sums to charity, and constructing housing (187) </sub>